Tips for Writing a Competitive LRP Application

 Successful applicants to the Loan Repayment Programs (LRP) take great care to create an application that presents their work and dedication to research.
 The guidelines below highlight important criteria and are suggestions for writing a competitive application.
 Give yourself plenty of time and utilize the LRP Information Center.

 - Know the funding priorities of your NIH Institute or Center (IC).
-Not every institute has the same priorities for funding LRP applications.
-For example, make sure you understand the definition of “clinical research” because it is very difficult for Ph.D.s who do not interact with patients to be funded by some ICs.
-Also, verify that your research is within the scientific mission of the IC you have chosen.
+Not every institute has the same priorities for funding LRP applications across the different subcategories.
+For example, it is important to understand the definition of “clinical research” because it can be very difficult for Ph.D.s who do not interact with patients to be funded by some ICs.
+Carefully read the descriptions for each LRP subcategory and contact your IC liaison to verify that your research is within the scientific mission of the IC you selected.
+If you are applying to the REACH LRP subcategory, be sure to review the REACH Priority Statements for information on each IC-specified research area that is considered to be an emerging and/or gap area.

 - Effectively demonstrate your qualifications and commitment to research.
 These are very important parameters, and the successful applicant must emphasize them in their application and Biosketch.
 Don’t sell yourself short in the Biosketch and don’t be humble about your accomplishments.
 Anything that shows your commitment to research should be included.